akaysh/akaysh.github.io/_pages/about.md

 ---
 permalink: /about/
+published: true
 ---

-I'm a software developer from South Birmingham, UK.
-I've been building web applications for over ten years.
-Ruby is my language of choice, and vim my editor.

-I have a degree in Computer Science from Aberystwyth university.
-I have worked as a PHP developer in the past before becoming a Ruby on Rails developer.
-I am currently IT manager for one of the UK's leading online printer ink retailers, Stinkyink.com.
+I'm a software engineer from India.
+I am currently working at Intuit IDC.
+I like to code and experiment with new technologies.

+I have a degree in Information Technology from National Institute of Technology, Karnataka.
+My interests lie in the field of Artificial Intelligence and Blockchain.

+Most of my projects are hosted on [github](https://github.com/akaysh).

-When I'm not hacking on code I will most likely be out riding mountain bikes, taking photos or having a beer with friends and family.
+When I'm not hacking on code I will most likely be playing football, fiddling with my guitar , gaming with my friends or watching some anime.

-You can contact me via email (or Twitter ) and can view my code / projects on Github.
+If our interests match or you just want to say Hi! just drop an email or ping me on twitter.
+My social networking details are given below my picture.

+Thanks for dropping by!